 2 Peter 1:1: “Simon Peter, a bond-servant and apostle of Jesus Christ, to those who have received a faith of the same kind as ours, by the righteousness of our God and Savior, Jesus Christ.”

-1 John 5:20: “And we know that the Son of God has come, and has given us understanding so that we may know Him who is true; and we are in Him who is true, in His Son Jesus Christ.
+1 John 5:20: “And we know that the Son of God has come, and has given us understanding so that we may know Him who is true (the Father); and we are in Him who is true, in His Son Jesus Christ.
 This is the true God and eternal life.”

 Jesus, being our great God and Savior, deserves our worship.
 His unique oneness with God the Father and His exalted position gives Him a name which is above all other names.
 In the name of Jesus, all others (whether in heaven or on earth) will bow in reverence to the King Immortal and confess Jesus as Lord, to the glory of God the Father.
 Such worship and praise does not belong to just any angel or human, but to our great God and Savior, Christ Jesus.